-Power and signal cables for internal drives
+Power and signal cables

-Your computer uses cables to connect IDE and SCSI drives to the power supply and system board.
+Your computer uses cables to connect integrated drive electronics (IDE) and SCSI drives to the power supply and system board.
 The following cables are provided:

 - Four-wire power cables connect most drives to the power supply.
 At the end of these cables are plastic connectors that attach to different drives; these connectors vary in size.
-Also, certain power cables attach to the system board. - Flat signal cables, also called ribbon cables, connect SCSI, IDE, and diskette drives to the system board.
-There are two sizes of signal cables that come with your computer: - The wider signal cable has two or three connectors. - If the cable has three connectors, one of these connectors attaches to the drive, one is a spare, and the third attaches to the secondary IDE connector on the system board. - If the cable has two connectors, one of these connectors attaches to the disk drive, and the other attaches to the secondary IDE connector on the system board.
+Also, certain power cables attach to the system board. - Flat signal cables for connecting IDE and diskette drives to the system board; signal cables are sometimes called ribbon cables.
+There are two sizes of ribbon signal cables that come with your computer: - The wider IDE signal cable has three connectors.
+One of these connectors is attached to the CD-ROM drive, one is a spare, and the third attaches to the primary IDE connector on the system board. - The narrower signal cable has two connectors for attaching the diskette drive to the diskette-drive connector on the system board. - If your computer is equipped with an internal Ultra-2 SCSI hard disk drive, an Ultra-2 ribbon cable connects the drive to the Adaptec 2940U2B SCSI adapter.
+This cable also has additional connectors for attaching more internal SCSI devices.